SAP-archive/teched2021-INT160/exercises/exercise3/README.md

 ## Summary

-You've now completed the exercise 3 with a Project deployed and tested with Cold debugging features.
+You've now completed exercise 3 with a Project deployed and tested with Cold debugging features.
 Congratulations!!